-How to write a proposal for the Cambridge CAE Exam
+How to write a Proposal for the Cambridge C1 Advanced

 So, you’re thinking of taking an Advanced exam?
 Welcome to this series of posts about the Cambridge C1 Advanced exam, sometimes known as the CAE exam – that is the Certificate of Advanced English.
 The whole exam is divided into four different ‘papers’ – Reading & Use of English, Writing, Listening, and Speaking.
 This page offers a guide to the second part of the Writing Exam in the Cambridge Advanced (C1) Exam in which you have to write a Proposal, what it tests, how to approach it and how to revise for it.
 Don’t be afraid, Writing part 2 – let’s go!